How to prepare for your senior session

 What to BRING....

 Props - Feel free to bring sports equipment (football, football helmet, ball & glove, batting helmet, bat, mitt, soccer ball, volleyball, hockey stick, pom pons, baton, etc.), sports uniforms, trophies/medals, musical instruments (Can’t bring drums?
 Bring the sticks!), tap or ballet shoes, sunglasses.
 If you are a volunteer firefighter, bring your uniform and helmet.
-Pets can be included in outdoor shots as well.
+Pets can be included as well!

 Touch-up stuff – lip balm, lipstick, powder, hairspray, etc.